Upcoming Events

 This includes OAS’ NORTH SHORE BIRDING FESTIVAL, held the first weekend in December to highlight the best of Central Florida Birding.

-Also download OAS’ annual brochure, which has at-a-glance information about all our activities throughout this program year!
+See the monthly calendar of events below.
+You can also download OAS’ annual brochure, on the About Us page which has at-a-glance information about all our activities throughout this program year!

-Events in April 2024
+Events in February 2025

 MonMonday | TueTuesday | WedWednesday | ThuThursday | FriFriday | SatSaturday | SunSunday |